unrealwork/atsd-use-cases/USMortality/README.md

 LIMIT 10
 ```

-This query again is for latest pneumonia and influenza and total readings for Boston, but with region code translated to region name using a Replacement Table.
+This next query is again for latest pneumonia and influenza and total readings for Boston, but with region code translated to region name using one of our Replacement Table.
 As a default, each region is listed
 by their corresponding number.
-In the case of Boston, it falls in region 1, which included the states of Connecticut, Massachusetts, and Rhode Island.
+In the case of Boston, it falls in region 1, which includes the states of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
 We created a replacement table in ATSD where
 we entered in region names for each region number.
 In this instance, region 1 is named **New-England**.

 ```sql